 Instructions

-- First, make whipped cream and set it in the fridge until ready to use: Using a cold whisk attachment, beat cold heavy cream in the cold bowl of an electric mixer, until soft peaks appear.
+- Using a cold whisk attachment, beat cold heavy cream in the cold bowl of an electric mixer, until soft peaks appear.
+Set it in the refrigerator until ready to use.

 - Stir egg mixture into chocolate mixture until all combined and smooth.

 - Place some ice into a large mixing bowl.
-Set the sauce pot in the ice bath.
+Set the sauce pot into the ice bath.
 Let chocolate cool, while slowly stirring, for 5-7 minutes.

 - Fold whipped cream into cooled chocolate mixture until all smooth.
 Take you time folding with a spatula, you don't want to whip or it will flatten.

-- At this time, you can divide chocolate mousse among dessert cups and refrigerate for at least 4 hours before serving.
+- At this time, you can divide chocolate mousse among dessert cups, cover air-tight, and refrigerate for at least 4 hours before serving.

 Video